DEFRA/hapi-govuk-journey-map/README.md

 /journey-map/{id}
 ```
 These routes will be automatically loaded when the plugin is registered to return json describing the internal generated map

+If the JourneyMapView parameter is set, the view will be displayed with the dat in the variable map otherwise json is returned.

 ### Development and Test